 At ZIGZAG Post, we use Synology as an important part of our daily post-production workflow, from accessing all daily office admin files, archiving digital broadcast masters, original camera card files, and most importantly, a complete mirror backup of our Avid editing files.
 If our main media server goes down, we can immediately switch over to the Synology NAS for our editors to continue editing.
-We would definitely recommended Synology as a cost effective, reliable and easy to use solution for any post facility.
+We would definitely recommend Synology as a cost effective, reliable and easy to use solution for any post facility.
 A great solution to massively expand your house storage without blowing the budget.
 Robert Sarroff, Director, ZIGZAG Post.

 ZIGZAG Post is a boutique film and television post-production studio in Sydney, Australia, offering services including production space, offline and online editing, colour grading, audio record/mix, sound design, music composition, data wrangling, and digital archive management.
 The company was involved in the making of popular shows such as ABC's The Gruen Transfer and Outback ER, Network Ten's Can of Worms, as well as many others.